Acylindrical hyperbolicity of outer automorphism groups of right-angled Artin groups: Acylindrical hyperbolicity of

-where $P$ is finitely generated nilpotent, and $n_1,\ldots,n_k$ are the sizes of the equivalence classes in $\Gamma.$ \end{prop} The above proposition allows us to classify acylindrically hyperbolic $\Out(A_{\Gamma})$ when $\Gamma$ has no SIL with using algebraic properties of acylindrically hyperbolic groups.
+The above proposition allows us to classify acylindrically hyperbolic $\Out(A_{\Gamma})$ when $\Gamma$ has no SIL with using algebraic properties of acylindrically hyperbolic groups.
 The definition of acylindrically hyperbolic groups is not required to prove the following classification.

 \begin{cor} Suppose $\Gamma$ has no SIL.
 Then the following are equivalent: \begin{enumerate} \item $\Out(A_{\Gamma})$ is acylindrically hyperbolic; \item $\Out(A_\Gamma)$ is virtually free and not virtually cyclic; \item $\Out^*(A_{\Gamma})$ is isomorphic to $\SL_2(\Z)$; \item $\Gamma-\st(x)$ is connected for each $x\in \Gamma$, and there exist two equivalent vertices $a\sim b$ such that if $v\leq w$ for some distinct vertices $v,w\in \Gamma$, then $\{v,w\}=\{a,b\}$. \end{enumerate} \end{cor}